riti2601/Text_Based_Game/README.md

 3. Test your changes thoroughly to ensure they work as expected.
 4. Commit your changes and push them to your forked repository.
 5. Submit a pull request detailing the changes you've made and why they're beneficial.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code for personal or commercial purposes.